toji/toji.dev/webgpu-gltf-case-study/index.md

 }
 ```

-When it's time to set up the primitives we want to store the list of instances with the primitve's GPU data, and we want to add this primitive onto the list of primitives for the pipeline it uses.
+When it's time to set up the primitives we want to store the list of instances with the primitive's GPU data, and we want to add this primitive onto the list of primitives for the pipeline it uses.

 ```js
 function setupPrimitive(gltf, primitive, primitiveInstances) {